Other family law cases include adoptions, paternity, name change, child custody, and annulment.

 - Name changes for adults or minor children

 - Termination of parental rights proceedings pursuant to Section 63.087, Florida Statutes

 - Add termination of parental rights and emancipation

 Delayed Birth Certificates

-For persons who have never had a birth certificate issued.
-They must provide proof that a birth certificate has never been issued (the Clerk’s Office provides a card to mail to vital statistics upon request.)
-And the person must show proof of age.
+For persons who have never had a birth certificate issued: They must provide proof that a birth certificate has never been issued (the Clerk’s Office will provide a card to mail to vital statistics upon request), and the person must show proof of age.
 The following may be used as proof of age (including but not limited to):

 - Family Bible

 - School Records

 - Affidavit of Attending Physician, Midwife or Person Who Attended Birth

 - Social Security Application